-The data from this project is weighted to provide reflections of nationally representative estimates of the adult Jewish and/or Muslim population 18 years of age and older.
-The weighting process for those from the phone takes into account the disproportionate probabilities of household and respondent selection due to the number of separate telephone landlines and cellphones answered by respondents and their households, as well as the probability associated with the random selection of an individual household member.
-Specific steps for those collected via phone are provided below:
+The data from this project are weighted to provide reflections of nationally representative estimates of the adult Jewish and/or Muslim population 18 years of age and older.
+The weighting process for those from the telephone takes into account the disproportionate probabilities of household and respondent selection due to the number of separate telephone landlines and cell phones answered by respondents and their households, as well as the probability associated with the random selection of an individual household member.
+Specific steps for those collected via telephone are provided below:

-Probability of Selection (phone number): A phone number's probability of selection depends on the number of phone-numbers selected out of the total sample frame.
-So for each landline number this is calculated as total landline numbers dialed divided by total numbers in the landline frame and conversely for the cell phone numbers this is calculated as total cell phone numbers divided by total numbers in the cell phone frame.
+Probability of Selection (phone number): The probability of a telephone number being selected depends on the number of telephone numbers selected out of the total sample frame.
+Thus, for each landline number, this is calculated as total landline numbers dialed divided by total numbers in the landline frame, and conversely, for the cell phone numbers, this is calculated as total cell phone numbers divided by total numbers in the cell phone frame.

-Probability of Contact: The probability that the sampling unit (households on landlines or respondents on cell phone) will be reached is a product of the number of phones (by type) a respondent or their household answer.
+Probability of Contact: The probability that the sampling unit (households with landlines or respondents with cell phone) will be reached is a product of the number of telephones (by type) a respondent, or their household answer.

-Probability of Respondent selection: In households reached by landline, a single respondent is selected.
+Probability of Respondent Selection: In households reached by landline, a single respondent is selected.
 Thus, the probability of selection within a household is inversely related to the number of adults in the household.

-Total Probability of Selection: This is calculated as the phone number's probability of selection (by frame), multiplied by the number of devices of each type the respondent answers, and for landlines, divided by the number of adults in the household.
-[1] The sample weights derived at this stage are calculated as the inverse of the probability of selection.
+Total Probability of Selection: This is calculated as the probability of a telephone number being selected (by frame), multiplied by the number of devices of each type the respondent answers, and for landlines, divided by the number of adults in the household.
+The sample weights derived at this stage are calculated as the inverse of the probability of selection.

-The final base-weight is fully calculated for those from the phone portion of this study.
-Since we are unable to calculate probability of selection for those from the web, those respondents were given a base-weight of 1.
+The final base-weight is fully calculated for those from the telephone portion of this study.
+Because we are unable to calculate probability of selection for those from the Web survey, those respondents were given a base-weight of 1.

-Following application of the above base-weight, the full sample is post-stratified and balanced by key demographics such as age, race, sex, region, education, marital status, number of adults in the household, voter registration, and political party identification within the Jewish and Muslim portions of this study separately.
-The sample also reflects the distribution of phone usage of the Jewish and/or Muslim population, meaning the proportion of those who are cell phone only, landline only, and mixed users.
+Following application of the above base-weight, the full sample is poststratified and balanced separately by key demographics such as age, race, sex, region, education, marital status, number of adults in the household, voter registration, and political party identification within the Jewish and Muslim portions of this study.
+The sample also reflects the distribution of telephone usage of the Jewish and/or Muslim population, meaning the proportion of those who were contacted by cell phone only, landline only, and mixed users.

-Post Stratification Iterative Proportional Fitting ('raking'): With the base-weight applied, the sample will undergo the process of iterative proportional fitting (IPF), in which the sample will be balanced to match estimates of the Jewish and/or Muslim populations determined from 3 years of data collected through our SSRS Omnibus as well as the PEW estimates.
-This process of weighting will repeat until the root mean square error for the differences between the sample and the population parameters is 0 or near-zero.
+Poststratification Iterative Proportional Fitting ("raking"): With the base-weight applied, the sample will undergo the process of iterative proportional fitting (IPF), in which the sample will be balanced to match estimates of the Jewish and/or Muslim populations determined from 3 years of data collected through our SSRS Omnibus as well as PEW Research Center estimates.
+This process of weighting will repeat until the root mean square error for the differences between the sample and the population parameters is 0 or near zero.

-The population parameters used for post-stratification are: age (18-29; 30-49; 50-64; 65+), gender, Census region (Northeast, North-Central, South, West), Education (less than high school, high school graduate, some college, four-year college or more); race/ethnicity (white non-Hispanic or Other non-Hispanic; Black non-Hispanic; Hispanic); marital status (single; married; other), registered voter (Yes/No), political affiliation (Republican; Democrat; Independent/Other), Number of Adults (1/2/3 or more), and phone-usage (cell phone only, landline only, both).
+The population parameters used for poststratification are as follows: age (18-29; 30-49; 50-64; 65+), gender, Census region (Northeast, North-Central, South, West), education (less than high school, high school graduate, some college, four-year college or more); race/ethnicity (white non-Hispanic or Other non-Hispanic, Black non-Hispanic, Hispanic); marital status (single, married, other), registered voter (Yes/No), political affiliation (Republican, Democrat, Independent/Other), number of adults (1/2/3 or more), and telephone usage (cell phone only, landline only, both).